Your network can be akin to something like money in your bank account – the wider and stronger your network, the more you’re worth.

 Having strong connections with captains of the industry means that if you want to push a certain prototype to test out in the market, they’ll be the ones who can help produce it first, which will allow you to make your millions in the world.
 If you don’t know them, self-sourcing is considerably harder – and a lot more risky since you won’t know the quality of the product that is manufactured.

 In the same vein, knowing people with wider networks can also work to your advantage, by introducing people who can help you along the way of what you want.
 It can lead to many great things.

-However, just as easy it is to make new acquaintances, and business partners would be to say something awkward, or downright weird that can totally kill the whole conversation, and you losing a potential partner, client or friend.
+However, just as easy it is to make new acquaintances, and business partners would be to say something awkward, or downright weird that can totally kill the whole conversation, and you lose a potential partner, client or friend.
 In fact, it would be wise not to talk about certain things too, as we wouldn’t know another person’s alignment in politics, religion, and various other issues in life.

-We’ve identified a few taboo topics to avoid to lower the chance of bungling over what you said, and increase the chances of you having more successful encounter!
+We’ve identified a few taboo topics to avoid to lower the chance of bungling over what you said, and increase the chances of you having a more successful encounter!

 - Politics and current events.

 Politics often brings out the best – and worst – in people.
 Just take for example the General Elections in Singapore 2015.
 Both sides of the camp were arguing with great passion as to who should rule Singapore for the next five years.
 Sometimes, arguments and tensions can run a little high, which can lead to unintended clashes and conflicts.